 Improves accuracy & speeds up report generation

 Manually generating financial statements is vulnerable to human error, often resulting in inaccurate data.
-Not to mention time-consuming, which leads to low productivity in the workplace.
+Not to mention that it is time-consuming, which leads to low productivity in the workplace.
 Accounting software allows instant financial report generation.
 In addition, great accounting apps provide real-time reporting that follows government regulations.

 Estimates business cash flow accurately